carolina-ar-vr/.github/profile/README.md

 * 🕹️ Hardware
   * Building XR interfaces to improve immersion (e.g. olfactory displays, haptic gloves, AR HMDs)

-If you're interested in working on a project, please let us know in the # 🥽｜projects channel within our Discord server.
+If you're interested in working on a project, please let us know in the **# 🥽｜projects** channel within our Discord server.

-* _This README was written by Ashley Neall_
+_This README was written by Ashley Neall 🩵_